satyar73/ChatBot/docs/indexing_service.md

 - Indexing content to a vector database (Right now only Pinecone is supported)
 - Managing vector indexes

-The service consists of three main components:
+The service consists of four main components:
 - **IndexService**: The primary service interface that coordinates indexing
+- **ContentProcessor**: Base class for processing and indexing document content
 - **ShopifyIndexer**: Fetches and processes Shopify content
 - **GoogleDriveIndexer**: Fetches and processes Google Drive content